zakmii/Interview_Problems/README.md

 # II] Kirchoff's Matrix Tree
     You are given an adjacency matrix of an undirected connected graph.
 Find the total number of spanning trees.

+    Solution: 1) Create a Laplacian matrix of the graph
+              2) Remove any 1 row and any 1 column
+              3) Find the determinant of the matrix
+              4) Determinant is your answer
+    P.S: Read about the special case when it is a complete graph.
+(Cayley's formula)